 An Increasingly Easy Challenge?

 But how hard is it to climb Mount Everest?
 Has the mountain lost its position as the ultimate status of physical and mental strength?
 Different people view Mount Everest in different ways.
-For some, it remains an impossible goal.
-For others, it’s more accessible than it would have been in previous years.
+For some, it remains an impossible goal – they might be willing to trek to base camp but taking on a summit is a step too far.
+For others, it’s more accessible than it would have been in previous years,

 One of the results of this growing accessibility to the mountain is the number of corporate-sponsored or corporate-organised summit attempts.
 These expeditions use guides and organisations to help people overcome the obstacles Everest puts in their way.
 Some have suggested that this an example of companies paying their way to success.
 After all, when you have phrases such as ‘guaranteed summit’ treks being used, it’s no wonder that people are starting to ask the question how hard is it to climb Mount Everest.